haotianchen03-ops/bank_churn/README.md

 - Develop a machine learning model to predict customer churn.
 - Analyze the behavioral profile of churned customers.
 - Identify key factors associated with customer departure.
-- Provide business-oriented retention insights.
+- Provide a possible strategy.

 ---